Australian gambling tax law

 Gambling in Australia is under strict regulation, but at the same time - with rather soft taxation for players.
 However, the situation is different for casino operators.
 In this article, we will analyze in detail who pays taxes, how much and in what cases.

-No. In Australia, gambling winnings are tax-free if you play as a private citizen.
+No, it isn't.
+In Australia, gambling winnings are not taxed if you play as an individual.
 This applies to:

-Reason: In the eyes of the law, gambling is considered entertainment, not a source of regular income.
-Even if you've won a million - you're not required to declare it as taxable income (provided you don't play professionally).
+The reason: in the eyes of the law, gambling is considered entertainment, not a source of regular income.
+Even if you have won a million - you are not required to declare it as taxable income (provided you do not play professionally).

 And if the player is a professional?

-If the ATO tax service considers that you conduct systematic gaming activities for the purpose of earning money (for example, a professional better or a poker player with an organization), it is possible to classify your activities as a business.
+If the ATO tax service considers that you are conducting systematic gaming activities for the purpose of earning money (for example, a professional better or poker player with an organization), it is possible to classify your activities as a business.
 Then:

 Who pays gambling taxes in Australia?

 Casino operators and bookmakers.
-All licensed companies are required to pay taxes and fees that may vary by state and activity.
-For example:
+All licensed companies are required to pay taxes and fees, which may vary by state and type of activity.
+Exempli gratia:

-Many Australians play on foreign licensed sites as they accept AUD and are available online.
-These casinos:
+Many Australians play on foreign licensed sites as they accept AUDs and are available online.
+These casinos are:

 Not if you're a private citizen.
 However: